 If you could convince a Small Claims judge that...

 William John Light's answer No, you cannot sue for pain and suffering.
 Dogs are considered property.
 You could possibly get a refund for the cost of the procedure.
 If there are any procedures to repair the scarred area, you could potentially recover the cost of those procedures.
 You could possibly recover diminished value for the dog based upon its scarring.
 That would probably require some form of expert testimony from a dog breeder for a similar dog.
 If your dog is not a show dog, that claim is probably not worth...

-You might also consider suing in Small Claims for the value of the dog and/or an order for its return to you.
-If you sue, bring all evidence that the dog is yours, along with some kind of proof of value (receipts, offers for sale of similar dogs, etc.).
+File suit in Small Claims for a monetary a judgment and/or an Order for Return of Property.
+If you sue, bring all evidence that the dogs are yours (veterinary records, records of the terms of your agreement (emails, texts, voicemails etc.), along with some kind of proof of value (receipts, offers for sale of dogs, etc.).

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.

 The use of this website to ask questions or receive answers does not create an attorney–client relationship between you and Justia, or between you and any attorney who receives your information or responds to your questions, nor is it intended to create such a relationship.
 Additionally, no responses on this forum constitute legal advice, which must be tailored to the specific circumstances of each case.
 You should not act upon information provided in Justia Ask a Lawyer without seeking professional counsel from an attorney admitted or authorized to practice in your jurisdiction.
 Justia assumes no responsibility to any person who relies on information contained on or received through this site and disclaims all liability in respect to such information.